Dokha: Smoking

 Dokha is almost exclusively smoked out of an elongated pipe called a midwakh (alternatively spelled 'medwakh').
 The traditional midwakh has no filter, but more recent variations contain a removable, stem-mounted filter.
 A small container called a chanta is sometimes used to store and dispense the tobacco.
 Approximately 0.5-1 grams of dokha tobacco is smoked at a time, and is usually consumed in about two inhalations.
-One study estimates that the typical daily user of dokha consumes approximately 6 grams, or 12 smoking sessions.
+One study estimates that a typical daily user of dokha consumes approximately 6 grams of product in around 12 smoking sessions.

-A preliminary study found dokha has significantly more nicotine than other tobacco products such as shisha tobacco or cigarettes.
-Nicotine produces various pharmacologic and psycho-dynamic effects in the brain within seconds, which generally last for 30 seconds to several minutes, depending on the user's nicotine tolerance.
-These include euphoria, increased alertness and a sense of relaxation and dokha is known for a strong production of these effects, which allows it to quickly satisfy nicotine cravings.
+A preliminary study that found dokha has significantly more nicotine than other tobacco products such as cigarettes.
+Nicotine is a highly addictive recreational drug which generally produces feelings of euphoria, increased alertness and a sense of relaxation and dokha is well known to quickly satisfy intense nicotine cravings.

 Users sometimes describe the sensation as 'dizziness', which is where dokha's name (meaning 'dizziness' or 'vertigo' in Arabic) is presumed to be derived.
-Dokha does not traditionally contain other psychoactive substances, such as cannabis or hashish, but in some cultures where dokha is uncommon, it has been reportedly mistaken for marijuana.
+Dokha does not traditionally contain cannabis, but in some cultures where dokha is uncommon, it has been reportedly mistaken for ground cannabis.